Deterministic Constructions of Binary Measurement Matrices from Finite Geometry: Conclusions and Discussions

-In this paper, by drawing methods and results from LDPC codes, we study the performance evaluation and deterministic constructions of binary measurement matrices.
-The spark criterion is used because its similarity to the stopping distance of an LDPC code and the fact that a matrix with large spark may perform well under the approximate algorithms of $l_0$-optimization, e.g., the well-known OMP algorithm.
+In this paper, by drawing methods and results from LDPC codes, we study the deterministic constructions and performance evaluation of binary measurement matrices.
 Lower bounds of spark were proposed for real matrices in \cite{ddme} many years ago.
-When the real matrices are changed to binary matrices, better results may emerge.
-Firstly, two lower bounds of spark are obtained for general binary matrices, which improve the one derived from \cite{ddme} in most cases.
+When the real matrices are changed to binary matrices, better results emerge.
+Firstly, a lower bound of spark is obtained for general binary matrices, which improves the one derived from \cite{ddme} in most cases.
 Then, we propose two classes of deterministic binary measurement matrices based on finite geometry.
-One class is the incidence matrix $H$ of $\mu_2$-flat over $\mu_1$-flat in finite geometry $FG(r,q)$ or its transpose $H^T$, which are called respectively the type I or type II finite geometry measurement matrix.
-The other class is the submatrices of $H$ or $H^T$, especially those obtained by deleting row parallel bundles or column parallel bundles from $H$ or $H^T$ in Euclidean geometry.
-In this way, we could construct a large amount of measurement matrices with various sizes.
-Moreover, most of the proposed matrices have cyclic or quasi-cyclic structure \cite{txla05} which make the hardware realization convenient and easy.
-For the type I or II finite geometry measurement matrix, two further improved lower bounds of spark are given to show their relatively large spark.
-Finally, a lots of simulations are done according standard and comparable procedures.
-The simulation results show that in many cases the proposed matrices perform better than Gaussian random matrices under the OMP algorithm.
+One class is the incidence matrix $H$ of $\mu_2$-flat over $\mu_1$-flat in finite geometry $FG(r,q)$ or its transpose $H^T$.
+The other class is the submatrix of $H$ or $H^T$, especially the matrix obtained by deleting row parallel bundles or column parallel bundles from $H$ or $H^T$ in Euclidean geometry.
+Many of the proposed matrices have cyclic or quasi-cyclic structure \cite{txla05} which make the hardware realization convenient and easy.
+For the class--I finite geometry measurement matrix, two further improved lower bounds of spark are given to show their relatively large spark.
+Finally, lots of simulations, including the noiseless and noisy situations, are done according to standard and comparable procedures.
+Simulation results show that {empirically}, the proposed matrices perform comparably to, and sometimes even better than the corresponding Gaussian random matrices.

-The future works may include giving more lower or upper bounds of sparks for general binary measurement matrices, determining the exact value of sparks for some classes of measurement matrices, and constructing more measurement matrices with large sparks.